xpack-dev-tools/riscv-none-elf-gcc-xpack/README-BUILD.md

 For development builds, it is also possible to create everything with `-g -O0` and be able to run debug sessions.

+### --disable-multilib

+For development builds, to save time, it is recommended to build the toolchain without multilib.

+### --jobs

+By default, the build steps use a single job at a time, but for recent CPUs with multiple cores it is possible to run multiple jobs in parallel.

+The setting applies to all steps.

+Warning: Parallel builds require significant system resources and occasionally may crash the build.

 ### Interrupted builds

 The Docker scripts run with root privileges.
 This is generally not a